 4.4.39.1 General

-The procedures described in the clauses below are used by an AF to request the NEF to provide UE Address(es).
+The procedures described in the clauses below are used by an AF to:

+- request the NEF to provide UE private Address(es);

+- request the NEF to provide UE public Address Information.

-4.4.39.2 Procedures for UE Address Retrieval
+4.4.39.2 UE Address Retrieval

-This procedure is used by an AF to retrieve UE Address(es).
+This procedure is used by an AF to retrieve UE private Address(es).

-In order to retrieve the UE Address(es):
+In order to retrieve the UE private Address(es):

 - an AF shall invoke the UEAddress API by sending an HTTP POST request to the NEF targeting the custom operation URI "{apiRoot}/3gpp-ue-address/v1/retrieve", with the request body including the UeAddressReq data structure that shall contain: